adithyachakra21/multiplex-matrix/README.md

 You might ask: what does "multiplex-matrix" mean?
 Glad you asked.
 This repository deals with my favorite branches of mathematics: linear algebra (matrices) and complex numbers (multiplex is a synonym of complex).
 Forgive me if the title is a bit of a stretch -- I couldn't resist the chance for a good alliteration!

+I'll be posting stuff onto here as I finish them.
 Here are the libraries I am currently working on:

 1. Python complex numbers library (complexlib.py).
 This features all basic functions (addition, subtraction, multiplication, division) as well as some more advanced concepts I'm learning this year: calculating the root of a complex number with de Moivre's Theorem, calculating a complex number when raised to large powers (also with De Moivre's Theorem), and using Euler's Identity to calculate the rotation of a complex number from its a + bi form.